DagothBob/Pythgroups/manual.md

     $ source Pythgroups/venv/Scripts/activate     (Mac/Linux)
     > Pythgroups\venv\Scripts\activate.bat        (Windows)

+If you're running Linux, `Scripts` may be named `bin` depending on your distribution.

 Note that now the virtual environment's name will show on the command line in brackets indicating that you are now running in the virtual environment.
 Now we can install Pythgroup's dependencies in the virtual environment with the following command: